jukbot/smart-industry/README.md

 ## Demo

 Sorry.
-We have do disable the demo for temporary, due to re-structure the database to improve the performance and flexibility.
+We have to disable the demo for temporary, due to re-structure the database to improve the performance and flexibility.

 <!-- [Login here](https://smart-mes.firebaseapp.com/) -->